 School Buildings at Kent City Schools

-Kent City Schools serves 3,390 students in four elementary schools, one middle school and one high school.
-The district is comprised of Franklin Township, the villages of Brady Lake, Sugar Bush Knolls and the city of Kent.
+Since 1860, the Kent City School district has been educating children and currently serves more than 3,300 students in four elementary buildings, one middle school and one high school.
+The district is comprised of the City of Kent, Franklin Township and the Village of Sugar Bush Knolls.

 What makes the Kent Schools special?

-- A diverse student body combines many backgrounds, talents and cultures.
+- A diverse student body combines many backgrounds, talents. languages, and cultures.

-- A continuum of support is available for students with special needs, including the latest in technological aids for students.
+- A continuum of support is available for students with exceptional needs, including English learners, students with disabilities and gifted students.

-- A character education program helps integrate positive character traits into the curriculum at every grade level while addressing issues important to families and the community.
+- A character education program helps integrate positive character traits into the curriculum while addressing issues important to families and the community.

 The City of Kent is an excellent place to live and work.
 In the past few years, a $106 million public and private investment has transformed downtown Kent into a vibrant destination for visiting, eating, shopping, working and living.
 A tree-lined Esplanade links the Kent State University campus with the thriving downtown, symbolizing a positive town-gown partnership.
 The new Kent State University Hotel and Conference Center serves as a cornerstone for the redevelopment project, which includes retail stores, restaurants, condominiums, apartments and business offices.